-Third-party collection providers could commit fraud with respect to the claims that the Group engages them to service, enter into financial difficulties or fail to comply with applicable laws and regulations, such as data protection requirements, or fail to provide the Group with accurate data on the claims they are servicing.
+Third-party collection providers could commit fraud with respect to the claims that the Group engages them to service, fail to comply with applicable laws and regulations, such as data protection requirements, or fail to provide the Group with accurate data on the claims they are servicing.
 To the extent these third parties violate laws, other regulatory requirements or their contractual obligations to the Group, or act inappropriately in the conduct of their business, the Group's business and reputation could be negatively affected or penalties could be directly imposed on the Group.